Alastair Campbell: Politics and government

-BBC documentary maker Michael Cockerell produced a full-length documentary about Campbell's media operation, News From Number Ten, which Cockerell said attracted more coverage than any of the other films he made.
-Campbell attacked the news media for their obsession with him, and eventually began to pull back from frontline work and delegated direct briefing of the media to others, but, if anything, his profile continued to grow.
-He then moved to the post of Prime Minister's Director of Communications, which gave him a strategic role in overseeing government communications.
+BBC documentary maker Michael Cockerell produced a full-length documentary about Campbell's media operation, News From Number Ten.
+Campbell attacked the news media for their obsession with him, and eventually began to pull back from frontline work and delegated direct briefing of the media to others.
+He then moved to the post of Prime Minister's Director of Communications.

-He was sponsored by US President George W. Bush to complete the London Marathon in aid of leukaemia research charity Bloodwise.

-Campbell was part of Tony Blair's core team that conducted the negotiations that led to the Good Friday Agreement in Northern Ireland, and he has been honoured by several Irish universities for his role in the peace process.
-He became a close friend of, among others, Martin McGuinness, and attended his funeral in 2017.
-It emerged McGuinness was helping Campbell with a novel which had an IRA active service unit as part of the plot.
+Campbell was part of the core team that conducted the negotiations that led to the Good Friday Agreement in Northern Ireland, and he has been honoured by several Irish universities for his role in the peace process.
+He became a close friend of Martin McGuinness, and attended his funeral in 2017.
+McGuinness helped Campbell with a novel which had an Irish Republican Army (IRA) active service unit as part of the plot.

-He was seconded to overhaul the communications of NATO during the Kosovo crisis, when US President Bill Clinton feared NATO was losing the propaganda war against the Slobodan Milošević regime.
+Campbell was seconded to overhaul the communications of NATO during the Kosovo War, when US President Bill Clinton feared NATO was losing the propaganda war against the Slobodan Milošević regime.
 The general in charge of the military operation, Wesley Clark, credited Campbell with bringing order and discipline to NATO communications, and freeing the military to do its job.

-Campbell became a central figure in the handling of the aftermath of Princess Diana's death after the head of the royal household, the Earl of Airlie, asked Tony Blair to second Campbell to help prepare the funeral, saying they knew it would have to be different.
+Campbell became a central figure in the handling of the aftermath of Diana, Princess of Wales's death after the head of the royal household, the Earl of Airlie, asked Tony Blair to second Campbell to help prepare the funeral, saying they knew it would have to be different.
 Campbell is widely reported to have coined the phrase "the people's princess" and to have persuaded the queen to make her broadcast to the nation more personal, not least by using the phrase "speaking as a grandmother".
-Campbell's character appears in the 2006 film The Queen, but he has said most of it was fictional.

-He oversaw Blair's successful 2001 UK general election campaign for re-election and also returned to assist with the successful 2005 UK general election campaign.
+Campbell oversaw Blair's successful 2001 UK general election campaign for re-election and also returned to assist with the successful 2005 UK general election campaign.